vguleaev/vguleaev.dev/src/content/blog/most-common-design-patterns-top-5.md

 tags: ['Javascript', 'Typescript', 'Design Patterns']
 ---

-Design Patterns are something that every respectful software engineer need to know, right?
+Design Patterns are something that every respectable software engineer needs to know, right?

-At least that what we are told.
-I did several tries during my career to study them and still most of them I have never implemented even once.
+At least that's what we are told.
+I did several attempts during my career to study them, and still most of them I have never implemented even once.
 Are they still relevant after 30 years?
-Does it worth learning them today?
+Is it worth learning them today?

-These type of questions I asked myself multiple times.
-There are 23 classic Design Patterns presented in [well known book](https://en.wikipedia.org/wiki/Design_Patterns) written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (_also known as "Gang of Four" book_) in 1994.
+These types of questions I've asked myself multiple times.
+There are 23 classic Design Patterns presented in [well-known book](https://en.wikipedia.org/wiki/Design_Patterns) written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (_also known as "Gang of Four" book_) in 1994.

-My personal opinion is that mastering all of them is **completely unnecessary**.
+In my opinion, mastering all of them is **completely unnecessary**.

 But knowing some of them, most popular and less complicated can be beneficial for your career, especially if you work with corporate languages like Java and C#.